johh/boxes/README.md

 const scene = new Scene();
-scene.activeCamera = someCamera; // set active camera to render from scene.append( child ); // append renderable or another transform node scene.remove( child );
+scene.activeCamera = someCamera; // set active camera to render from scene.activeLayer = someNumber; // set layer to be rendered, undefined for all layers scene.append( child ); // append renderable or another transform node scene.remove( child );
 ```